auth0/docs/articles/api-auth/intro.md

 ### Delegation

 [Delegation](/api/authentication#delegation) is used for many operations:
-- Exchanging an ID Token issued to one client for a new one issued to a different client
+- Exchanging an ID Token issued to one application for a new one issued to a different application
 - Using a Refresh Token to obtain a fresh ID Token
 - Exchanging an ID Token for a third-party API token, such as Firebase or AWS.